 that institutions that work in one context will also work in another.

-Instead, examples like Iran and China, where their political
+Instead, one can look to examples like Iran and China, where their political

 institutions are home grown and tailored to local needs by the

-country's own leaders, even though they don't fit neatly into
+country's own leaders.
+These regimes no longer fit neatly into

-existing political models and seem to violate political norms that
+existing political models and seem to violate political norms of free political expression, formal rule of law with minimal corruption, and free and fair elections, that

 Monarchies v.
 Failed States